aws/aws-advanced-jdbc-wrapper/docs/using-the-jdbc-driver/DataSource.md

    ds.addDataSourceProperty("targetDataSourceProperties", targetDataSourceProps);
    ```

 > **:warning:Note:** HikariCP supports either DataSource-based configuration or DriverManager-based configuration by specifying the `dataSourceClassName` or the `jdbcUrl`.
-When using the `AwsWrapperDataSource` you must specify the `dataSourceClassName`, therefore `HikariDataSource.setJdbcUrl` is not supported.
+When using the `AwsWrapperDataSource` you must specify the `dataSourceClassName`, and the  `HikariDataSource.setJdbcUrl` method should not be used.
 For more information see HikariCP's [documentation](https://github.com/brettwooldridge/HikariCP#gear-configuration-knobs-baby).

 ### Examples
 See [here](../../examples/AWSDriverExample/src/main/java/software/amazon/DatasourceExample.java) for a simple AWS Driver Datasource example.